Shared Island Civic Society Fund

 Please note that the below documents must be included along with the application:

-• the lead organisation's most recent annual accounts/financial statements or if newly formed a declaration of no income/expenditure signed by the Treasurer and another Board or Committee member (on headed official paper if available), along with evidence of a bank account, e.g. copies of a bank statement
+• The lead organisation's most recent annual accounts/financial statements or if newly formed a declaration of no income/expenditure signed by the Treasurer and another Board or Committee member (on headed official paper if available), along with evidence of a bank account, e.g. copies of a bank statement

-• If you’re applying for €10,000 or more, you’ll need a valid Tax Clearance Certificate for the lead organisation.
+• All applications will need to supply a valid Tax Clearance Certificate for the lead organisation regardless of the grant amount.
 This certificate, issued by the Irish Revenue Commissioners, is necessary for processing payments from any Irish Government Department, regardless of the organisation’s location in the world.
-You can easily obtain a resident or non-resident tax clearance certificate online at revenue.ie.
+You can easily obtain a resident or non-resident tax clearance certificate online here.

 • Below Partner Organisation Details form and Checklist: